 only at a single point.

-- (MATH) A set F (such as a number system) with two operations + and ×, in which
+- In mathematics, a field is a set F (such as a number system) with two operations + and ×, in which

 (1) both + and × are associative and commutative, and the operation